linkdotnet/StringBuilder/docs/site/articles/getting_started.md

 ```

 Prints:

-> Hello dear World!
-0.3

-[Here](https://dotnetfiddle.net/wM5r0q) an interactive example where you can fiddle around with the library.
+[Here](https://dotnetfiddle.net/wM5r0q) is an interactive example where you can fiddle around with the library.
 The example is hosted on [https://dotnetfiddle.net/](https://dotnetfiddle.net/wM5r0q) and already has the `ValueStringBuilder` nuget package included in the latest version.

 ## Helper methods
-There are also very easy to use helper methods, which doesn't need a `ValueStringBuilder` instance:
+There are also very easy-to-use helper methods, which doesn't need a `ValueStringBuilder` instance:
 ```csharp
 using LinkDotNet.StringBuilder;